gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     fs.mount.[identifier].type=[chroot|...]
     fs.mount.[identifier].uri=[URI]

 This syntax specifies how the FSes are mounted inside the library OSes.
-This syntax is almost required for all binaries, because the GNU Library C must be at least mounted somewhere in the library OS.
+At least one mount point is required in the manifest, because at least the Glibc library must be mounted in the library OS.